Academic Student Employee

 Graduate students who are appointed as Teaching Assistants and Teaching Associates at 25% time (110 hours of assigned workload) or greater and for graduate students who are appointed as Tutors and Readers for a guaranteed minimum of 110 hours of assigned workload within the respective quarter’s service period are entitled to the following benefits:

-Payment of 100% of the Graduate Student Health Insurance Program (GSHIP) premium and 100% of the Student Services Fee and Tuition components of a student’s assessment per quarter.
-Note that this does not include payment of Non-Resident Supplemental Tuition, nor does it include payment of campus-based fees.
+Payment of 100% of the Graduate Student Health Insurance Program (GSHIP) premium, Student Services Fee, Campus-based Fees, and Tuition, components of a student’s assessment per quarter.
+Remissions may also include 100% payment of the One-Time Document Fee and the UC Graduate and Professional Council Fee (UCGPC), if applicable.
+Note, this does not include payment of Non-Resident Supplemental Tuition (NRST).

 - Fees/Tuition Remission Chart for Full-Time Enrolled ASEs